shanggao11/Sameday_firstpass/SameDay_FirstPass_v2/Readme.md

 3. Data_during_computation.mat: This is just the data doing the process of computing in the instruction.

 <Output_plots>: This contains 3 things: 1.
-Comparison_traj_plots: this is just the cosine angle trajectory plots.
+Comparison_traj_plots: this is the cosine angle trajectory plots.
-2. Inter-group distance plots: this is just the inter-group distance plots 3.
-Mean response strength: this is just the mean response strength both for groups and constellations.
+2. Inter-group distance plots: this is the inter-group distance plots 3.
+Mean response strength: this is the mean response strength both for groups and constellations.
 NOTICE3: all these plots will contain the data based on raw data and normalized data, which is the name of the image file, you can explore it.